KPPC (AM)

 KPPC was a radio station in Pasadena, California, United States, broadcasting on 1240 kHz between 1924 and 1996.
 Operating as a limited-hours, low-power station for most of its history, it carried primarily Christian radio programming and was originally owned by the Pasadena Presbyterian Church.
 Toward the end of its existence, it also aired ethnic programs.
 KPPC also spawned KPPC-FM 106.7, which was an influential free form, progressive rock station in the late 1960s and early 1970s and went on to become KROQ-FM.

-KPPC ceased broadcasting in 1996 after Douglas Broadcasting acquired the station to eliminate interference with its KYPA at 1230 kHz.
+KPPC ceased broadcasting in 1996 after Douglas Broadcasting acquired the station to eliminate interference with its KYPA on 1230 kHz.

 History

 Early history and church ownership

 The Pasadena Presbyterian Church received the license to build KPPC in January 1925, but the station had already gone on air on December 25, 1924, with Christmas services from the church.
-KPPC broadcast at 1310 kilohertz with 50 watts.
+KPPC broadcast on 1310 kilohertz with 50 watts.
 In 1927, it was joined on the frequency by another station, KELW, which held the distinction of being the first radio station built in the San Fernando Valley.
 In General Order 40, it was reallocated to 1200 kHz, shared with San Bernardino's KFWC.
 That station had moved to San Bernardino from Upland in 1926, but relocated to Ontario for a brief time.
-In January 1930, the station moved again to 1210, shared with the San Bernardino station, which had changed its call letters to KFXM the preceding year (it today is KTIE 590).
+In January 1930, the station moved again to 1210, shared with the San Bernardino station, which had changed its callsign to KFXM the preceding year (it today is KTIE 590).
 Further technical changes followed in 1931 when the station began using the antenna system of the former KPSN (the station of the Pasadena Star-News, next door to the church), and in 1936 when it began transmitting with 100 watts.
 NARBA reallocated KPPC and KFXM to 1240 kHz in 1941; the stations were just 10 kHz from KGFJ (1230 AM), a situation that prevented significant facility improvements for decades.

 On June 13, 1944, KPPC was authorized to broadcast at limited time: Sunday nights from 6pm to midnight and Wednesdays from 7 p.m. to 11 p.m.
 These hours allowed it to broadcast Sunday services and the Wednesday prayer meeting and had already been in use for several years prior to formal authorization.
 It would eventually increase its broadcast hours to 23 hours a week by broadcasting 18 hours on Sundays and another five hours on Wednesdays.

 A desire to broadcast additional programming, not possible on the 1240 AM frequency due to the technical constraints of additional stations, led the Pasadena Presbyterian Church to build an FM radio station, KPPC-FM 106.7, which began broadcasts April 23, 1962.